javorszky/framework-muxer-showdown/README.md

 #### Context up and down

+It works the same way as standard library implementation, no convenience methods to speak of.
+Can be done, I'm going to give it a `Kinda`.

 #### Unit tests

 Yep, this works just fine.
 No issues, mostly same as the others, httptest and `.ServeHTTP` are here to save the day.